 Latest News (8)

-Please be advised that the City Commission meeting scheduled for Monday, March 30, 2020, has been cancelled.
+Please be advise that the Recreational Harbor Authority meeting scheduled for Wednesday, May 27, 2020 has been canceled.
 To view the notice, please click here.

 Paying Your Utility Bill

 For more information on paying your Utility Bill, please click here.

 To read all the latest news, click here.

 In 2018, the State of Michigan issued a lead and copper rule that placed new requirements on water supply and distribution systems.
 Two of the more significant changes were requirements to complete a distribution system material inventory (DSMI) and replace lead water services on a set schedule.

 The City submitted a preliminary distribution system inventory in December 2019 in compliance with the deadline of the new rule; the final material inventory is due in five years.
 In order to comply with the final DSMI, the City is conducting point-of-entry inspections to determine service material type where it enters the foundation or structure.
 Property owners should expect to be contacted by City staff to arrange a convenient time to conduct this inspection if it has not been completed already.
 A small portion of newer constructed homes in the City will not require an inspection because the City has records on file confirming that no lead is present.